Danielle Smith: Political views and public image

-Smith has been described as "libertarian on moral issues" by The Globe and Mail in 2012, a "populist Conservative" by Politico in 2023, and as "far-right" by The New York Times in 2023.
+Smith has been described as "libertarian on moral issues" by The Globe and Mail in 2012, a "populist Conservative" by Politico in 2023, "far-right" by The New York Times in 2023 and a "political chameleon" by Maclean's.
 In a 2023 interview with the Calgary Sun, she self-identified as a "caring conservative".
 Smith has been described as media-savvy and adept at presenting a professional and polished image.

 Smith shared a mentor, political scientist Tom Flanagan, with former Reform Party leader Preston Manning and former prime minister Stephen Harper.
 She has an affinity with Manning's movement and Harper's government.
 Smith distanced herself and the Wildrose Party from Flanagan in February 2013 after he made controversial remarks on child pornography.
-She is also an admirer of Ayn Rand, John Locke and Margaret Thatcher.
+She is also an admirer of Ayn Rand, John Locke, Margaret Thatcher, Ron DeSantis, and Kristi Noem.
+She viewed former Alberta NDP Premier Rachel Notley as the inheritor of former Progressive Conservative Premier Peter Lougheed legacy.

-During the 2012 election, Smith revealed that she is pro-choice and supports same-sex marriage.
-While she was a columnist with the Calgary Herald, she argued in favour of legalising sex work.
+During the 2012 election, Smith said that she was pro-choice and supported same-sex marriage.
+While she was a columnist with the Calgary Herald, she argued in favour of legalizing sex work.

 During her UCP leadership campaign in 2022, Smith proposed checking transgender athletes' testosterone levels before competing against cisgender women and a separate category for women with high testosterone levels.
 While she was leader of the Wildrose Party, Smith supported conscience rights legislation for health care workers and opposed publicly funding gender-affirming surgeries.
 In February 2024, Smith announced a ban of gender-affirming healthcare for those 17 and under (including a ban on puberty blockers for those 15 and under), the requirement of parental consent for students aged 15 and under to be referred to by a different name or different gender pronouns, the requirement of parents to give their consent before having their children taught human sexuality, and that third-party resources on sexuality be approved by the Education Ministry.
 Smith announced a ban of trans women competing in women's sports in Alberta.
 The ban would not include a ban on women's shelters, women's prisons or women's changing rooms.